Updated: Jan 18

 Enter user name with less than the MIN allowed characters and the correct password.

-Enter a valid user name with a wrong password.
+Enter a valid user name with the wrong password.

 Enter only information of user name without credentials.